 The astronomical increase in the demand for mobile apps for Android and iOS devices is causing mobile app developers and businesses to churn out numerous apps for various purposes.
 Unfortunately, not all these apps go on to become the huge success their developers had dreamed of.
 And this happens due to a variety of reasons.

-Currently, mobile app downloads and usage are estimated to generate over $156 billion in consumer app spend by 2022.
+Currently, mobile app downloads and usage are estimated to generate over $233 billion in consumer app spend (App Store and Play Store combined) by 2026.
 So, improving your app’s user experience and mobile app engagement statistics should be your number one priority if you aim to partake in this projected success.
 If this describes your goal, the good news is that you’ve come to the right place for help.

 In this app engagement marketing 101 article, we’ll be sharing innovative ways for you to improve app engagement and retention with mobile marketing.
 Also, we’ll show you some important mobile app engagement statistics to ensure your app is a success.
 Finally, we’ll have a look at some great engaging app examples.

 That’s a lot, so stick around till the very end.